marcbenedi/marcbenedi.github.io/content/project/gr/index.md

 title: 'Learning Correspondences For Relative Pose Estimation'
 summary: "We present an end-to-end learnable, differentiable method for pairwise relative pose registration of RGB-D frames.
 Our method is robust to big camera motions thanks to a self-supervised weighting of the predicted correspondences between the frames.
 Given a pair of frames, our method estimates matches of points and their visibility score.
 A self-supervised model predicts a confidence weight for visible matches.
 Finally, visible matches and their weight are fed into a differentiable weighted Procrustes aligner which estimates the rigid transformation between the input frames."
 authors: []
-tags: ["Computer Vision", "Deep Learning"]
+tags: ["M.Sc", "Computer Vision", "Deep Learning"]
 categories: []
 date: 2021-11-01T00:00:00+01:00